Oplosity/Preppi/README.md

 - **Get Quizzes**: `http://localhost:3001/quizzes?subject=searchedsubject`
     - This is for getting the quizzes within a specific subject (e.g., math, biology, etc...)
-    - `"searchedsubject"` is the subject that you want to search for, replace it with some subject
+    - `'searchedsubject'` is the subject that you want to search for, replace it with some subject
     - Returns quiz name, description, questions, and subject